0xfourzerofour/api-gateway-service-proxy/README.md

 # AWS API GATEWAY SERVICE PROXY

-This project allows you to define a list of microservices in the `services.json` file and then generate a single endpoint that will proxy each request through to the services
+This project allows you to define a list of microservices in the `services.json` file and then generate an AWS Cloudformation template that will provision a single endpoint that will proxy each request through to the services

 ## Usage